-The plan is for Bond 25 to be directed by Cary Fukunaga, whose credits include 2015’s Idris Elba-starring Beasts of No Nation, the acclaimed first season of HBO’s True Detective, and the recent Netflix show Maniac.
+No Time to Die is being directed by Cary Fukunaga, whose credits include 2015’s Idris Elba-starring Beasts of No Nation, the acclaimed first season of HBO’s True Detective, and the recent Netflix show Maniac.

 In March 2018, it was reported that Trainspotting and 28 Days Later filmmaker Danny Boyle had revealed he would direct the next Bond movie.
 “We are working on a script right now,” the filmmaker told Metro US at a screening of Boyle’s FX drama Trust in New York.
 “And it all depends on that really.
 I am working on a Richard Curtis script at the moment.
 We hope to start shooting that in six or seven weeks.
 Then Bond would be right at the end of the year.
 But we are working on them both right now.”

 Boyle also confirmed that he was working on the Bond script with screenwriter John Hodge, whose professional relationship with the filmmaker dates back to his debut movie, 1994’s Shallow Grave.
 “We’ve got an idea.
 John Hodge, the screenwriter, and I have got this idea, and John is writing it at the moment,” said Boyle.
 “And it all depends on how it turns out.
 It would be foolish of me to give any of it away.”

 In May 2018, Eon Productions — the company which oversees the Bond franchise — and Metro Goldwyn Mayer confirmed that Boyle would direct the film from a screenplay by Hodge.
 “We are delighted to announce that the exceptionally talented Danny Boyle will be directing Daniel Craig in his fifth outing as James Bond in the 25th installment of the franchise,” Eon Productions’ Michael G. Wilson and Barbara Broccoli said in a statement.